l-hoang/gimme/README.md

 saving it to program state.
 Note you can also have an expression wrapped in parens (as long as Scala can read it).
 For example, (1 + 3).

+`GIMME <x>`

+x should be a numeric expression or (TODO) a boolean comparison.
+Will give you it.

+`GIMME THE BELOW IF <TRUE/FALSE>`

+Beginning of Gimme's conditional construct.
+Gimme checks the last boolean that was gimme'd and will go through the code below if it meets the condition specified (true/false).

+`GIMME THE ABOVE`

+End of Gimme's conditional construct.
+Marks the end of a conditional.

 `GIMME OUTPUT`

 Prints to stdout the last thing you requested the program to give you.